vphillips1/vphillips1/README.md

 *   🖥️  See my portfolio at [My Portfolio](https://vphillips1.github.io/Web-Portfolio/)
 *   ✉️  You can contact me at [verkeiap@gmail.com](mailto:verkeiap@gmail.com)
 *   🧠  I'm learning C++ and Java
-*   🤝  I'm open to collaborating on Javacript, Python, C#, and C++ projects
+*   🤝  I'm open to collaborating on Javacript, Python, C#, SQL, and C++ projects
 *   ⚡  I'm a publisher on the side!
 Love creating children coloring books.
 I am excited to announce that I will soon be creating a collection of journals and planners.

   ### Skills